breatheco-de/exercise-postcard/.learn/exercises/03-add-first-html/README.md

 Hello from <strong>Earth</strong>
 ```

-Click on the `next ➡` button on the top right corner of the screen ↗ when you are r
+Click on the `next ➡` button on the top right corner of the screen ↗ when you are ready to continue.